 The following information will help you better understand the differences between trademark protection by use and trademark protection by registration.
 See FindLaw's Trademark section for related articles and resources.

 Trademark Protection by Use

 You can establish rights in a trademark based on "legitimate use" of the mark.
 This protection arises automatically, from actual legitimate use of a mark for business or commercial purposes.
 Trademark rights that arise from use (rather than from registration) are sometimes referred to as "common law" trademark rights.
-Generally, the first to either use a mark in commerce or file an intent to use application with the U.S. Patent and Trademark Office has the ultimate right to use and registration.
+Generally, the first to either use a mark in commerce or file an intent to use application with the USPTO has the ultimate right to use and registration.
 Disputes can arise if more than one person or business claims "common law" rights to a mark, so taking additional steps to protect your rights to a mark (such as registration) can be more effective than relying on "common law" rights only.

 Trademark Protection by Registration

 While trademark protection arises automatically from legitimate use of the mark, registering a trademark offers additional protections for the mark's owner, particularly additional protections from infringement.
 At the federal level, owning a federal trademark registration provides several advantages, including:

 If you have registered your trademark, you may use the ® symbol wherever your mark appears, which has the affect of warding off would-be trademark infringers.